aws-samples/automate-provisioning-of-amazon-workspaces-using-powershell/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Amazon Workspaces Automate Provisiong Using PowerShell

+Sample code to query an Active Directory group members and automate the creation of Amazon Workspaces using PowerShell.

-## License
+## License Summary

-This library is licensed under the MIT-0 License.
+This sample code is made available under a modified MIT license.
 See the LICENSE file.